TelecomsXChangeAPi/OpenTextShield/README.md

 # OpenTextShield
-Collaborative AI for Enhanced Messaging Spam Security.
+Collaborative AI for Enhanced Telecom Messaging Spam Security.

 # Paper (DRAFT)

-OpenText Shield: Collaborative AI for Enhanced Messaging Spam Security
+OpenText Shield: Collaborative AI for Enhanced Messaging Spam and Phishing Security

 Detection: A Comparative Study of FastText and BERT